charignon/charignon.github.io/_posts/2016-02-02-changeset-evolution.md

 We can give the user some **commands to access precursors of revisions to compare them or manipulate them**.
 After running the amend, you can easily:

-- Go back to the previous version (without using the reflog/revlog)
+- Go back to the previous version (without using the reflog)
 - Figure out what changes the amend introduced.

 > **The reflog ([git](https://www.git-scm.com/docs/git-reflog) or [mercurial](https://bitbucket.org/facebook/hg-experimental))** is a command to list